csr/FreshApp/README.md

 <img align="middle" src="http://i.imgur.com/3NO0SjR.png" alt="Screen image" width="300">

-Fresh is a non-profit app that hasn't launched to the App Store yet.
+Fresh is a non-profit app that hasn't been submitted to the App Store yet.
 Everyone is encouraged to collaborate.

 #### TODO list:
 * <strike>Add small custom pins to the map</strike>